Sophus-PHLin/Sophus-PHLin.github.io/about.md

 I'm Sophus, a Grade 1 student at Peking University, School of Physics.

-I'm currently interested in optics, especially these topics:
+I'm currently interested in photonics, especially these topics:

 1.photonic crystals